botswana-harvard/edc/core/bhp_identifier/doc/examples.rst

 Consenting Subjects
 -------------------

-By default, :meth:`save` in the base consent model from module :mod:`bhp_consent` uses an instance of :class:`bhp_identifier.classes.Subject` to allocate an identifier to the consenting subject:
+By default, :meth:`save` in the base consent model from module :mod:`consent` uses an instance of :class:`bhp_identifier.classes.Subject` to allocate an identifier to the consenting subject:

 .. code-block:: python